Swiss voters reject bid to curb EU freedom of movement — TV projection | DW | 27.09.2020

-The referendum proponents had warned of "uncontrolled and excessive immigration" if EU freedom of movement rules weren't scrapped.
+The referendum's proponents warned of "uncontrolled and excessive immigration" if EU freedom of movement rules weren't scrapped.
 A projection by broadcaster SRF suggested almost two-thirds of voters rejected the plan.

 Swiss voters on Sunday overwhelmingly rejected a proposal to limit the free movement of people and immigration from the European Union.